alandixon/Android_Usefuls/README.md

 For some reason, the terminal width is limited to about 78 chars wide (let me know if you find a fix)

-So, you can reduce the command size by cd-ing to the db subdirectory in adb:
+So, you can reduce the command size by cd-ing to the db subdirectory in adb shell:

     cd data/data/DarkWeather.Droid/files